IanCStewart/graduation-product-biography/product-development/sketch-dump.md

 # Sketch Dump
 ## Why?
-> Explore and communicate forms and ideas.
+> Explore and communicate forms and ideas. ~ HAN University of Applied Sciences - Amsterdam University of Applied Sciences (z.d.)

 This sketch dump was to clear my head of initial ideas.
 It's a first look at the flow and screens needed for this app.